alihadi202/bait-biot/README.md

 # connect 4
 ![connect 4](pics/kids.jpg)
 ## description
-a 2 player game with a standing board players put discs in the coluumns until a player connects 4 discs diagonaly, horezontaly or from corner to corner
+a two player game with a standing board players put discs in the coluumns until a player connects 4 discs diagonaly, horezontaly or from corner to corner

 ## user stories